-The Going-Concern scenario is the most important method used to manage risks.
+The Going-Concern scenario is the more important method used to manage risks.
 This scenario is used to determine on a period-oriented basis if the bank would still have adequate equity capital ratios exceeding the legally required minimums for CET 1, Tier 1 and total capital after the occurrence of risks contained in all of the risk categories.
-The only cover potential that may be used to cover risks in this scenario is the freely available regulatory equity capital above the regulatory required amount of equity capital.
+The only risk cover potential that may be used to cover risks in this scenario is the freely available regulatory equity capital above the regulatory required amount of equity capital.
 A liquidity scenario is applied as a supplementary scenario.
-The scenario examines if in case of liquidation MünchenerHyp would have adequate potential coverage for risk to avoid losses being incurred by third-party providers of capital.
+The scenario examines if in case of liquidation MünchenerHyp would have adequate risk cover potential to avoid losses being incurred by providers of capital.

 The aforementioned approaches used to calculate the Bank's ability to bear risk quantify counterparty risks, market price risks, credit spread and migration risks, operational risk, investment risks and property risks.
 An additional buffer is employed for model risks, and additional risks such as reputational risks and business risks.
-Liquidity risks

-(incl. placement risks) are not taken into account within the framework of calculating the Bank's ability to bear risk, as liquidity risks cannot be cushioned with additional (liquid) equity capital.
-Appropriate control procedures are in place to manage these risks within the framework of the Bank's internal monitoring system.
+Liquidity risks (incl. placement risks) are not taken into account within the framework of calculating the Bank's ability to bear risk, as liquidity risks cannot be cushioned with additional (liquid) equity capital.
+Appropriate control procedures are in place to manage these risks and have been approved by the Bank's senior management within the framework of the Bank's internal monitoring system.

 The professional concepts and models used to calculate the ability to bear risks is continuously further developed in accordance with regulatory requirements.
 Beyond this, important assumptions are continuously validated and adjusted if necessary.
-Additional stress scenarios are employed within the framework of the risk capacity report in order to account for extraordinary yet plausible situations which cannot be described via calculations used to determine the Bank's ability to bear risk.
+Numerous and different additional stress scenarios are employed within the framework of the risk capacity report in order to account for extraordinary yet plausible situations which cannot be described via calculations used to determine the Bank's ability to bear risk.

-The results of the calculations concerning the Bank's ability to bear risk are provided to the Board of Management and the Supervisory Board on a quarterly basis.
-Ad-hoc reports are foreseen in the event of developments that affect the Bank's ability to bear risk.
+The results of the calculations concerning the Bank's ability to bear risk are provided to the Board of Management and the Supervisory Board no less than once a quarter.
+Ad-hoc reports are foreseen in the event of significantly worsening developments that affect the Bank's ability to bear risk.
 Recommended action will be stated in the report should action be necessary.
 Calculating the Bank's ability to bear risk provides input for mid-term planning of capital requirements as the Going-Concern scenario gives an outlook over the next four business years following the end of the current business year.
 If the Going-Concern scenario indicates the need for more capital, this requirement is conveyed to the persons responsible for planning mid-term capital to enable them to respond adequately.